-- 4. Set the Optional Parameters Set other optional parameters, including the authentication timeout, the number of retries, and the server key size. - 5.
-Enable SSH Service Use the ip ssh server command to enable the SSH server on the switch. - 6.
-Authentication One of the following authentication methods is employed:
+- 4. Set the Optional Parameters Set other optional parameters, including the authentication timeout and the number of retries. - 5.
+Enable SSH Service Use the ip ssh server command to enable the SSH server on the switch.

+6. Authentication - One of the following authentication methods is employed:

-Password Authentication (for SSH v1.5 or V2 Clients)
+Password Authentication (for SSH V2 Clients)